mozzarellaV8/dea-clanlabs/notes.md

 On 05.11.2016: just as I became curious about a marihuana locations dataset, one magically appeared in my inbox thanks to [Data is Plural](https://tinyletter.com/data-is-plural).
 So I started cleaning the set a bit here: [DEA list of organizations licensed to handle marijuana](https://github.com/mozzarellaV8/dea-mj).

-#### so, what about these meth labs?

-Apparently there is an environmental impact from the waste produced in the manufacturing process, which often is dumped illegally in fields or water sources.
-I've included those in my maps.
-Highways are being considered, as I imagine it might be possible to get an idea of how these drugs circulate after being produced.
-Another thought that came to mind was to look at housing price data near these sites - but a cursory search revealed a small industry devoted to this...

-The most interesting of these to me so far is [Meth Lab Homes](http://methlabhomes.com/), which features news and resources but also receives comments from those affected by or addicted to methamphetamine.

-For now, the conclusion might be that my interest is in using this data to learn more about the mathematics behind- and applications of- Voronoi tessellations and their corresponding Delaunay triangulations.
-Thinking of Dr. John Snow's cholera map, it might be interesting to map the sphere of influence of these labs using Voronoi.
-This might follow the idea that views drug production and addiction as illness rather than crime.
-But there are many shades of gray to the 'addiction as disease' argument - these will need to be addressed.

-Another thought that comes to mind is the active presence of law enforcement and how that varies from state to state.
-Again, there are many shades of grey when thinking of the relationship between citizens and the law.

-Further, by compiliing and maintaining such data, I'll be able to add it to a growing file on underground cultures and decentralized economies.

 #### sources and resources